-The Cave Valley Pictographs in the Kolob Terrace is one of the few accessible American Indian rock art sites in Zion National Park, left by the nomadic Southern Paiute who camped seasonally in the area.
+The Cave Valley Pictographs in the Kolob Terrace is an American Indian rock art site in Zion National Park, left by the nomadic Southern Paiute who camped seasonally in the area.
 (They came after the Ancestral Puebloan people, who lived here until about 1300 AD).

 There are a number of pictographs in the Birthing Cave, and beyond this the Altar Cave has a shelf in the middle of the cave covered in animal bones.